Gauchos Complete Sweep of Stephen F. Austin

 Freshman left hander Rodney Boone surrendered just one hit in 7 1/3 innings on the mound and the UCSB baseball team completed a three-game sweep of Stephen F. Austin with a 7-0 victory on Sunday afternoon.

-The matchup with Stephen F. Austin was the final non-conference weekend series of the season for the Gauchos and after two hard fought victories to open the series UCSB imposed its will in Sunday’s finale.
+The matchup with Stephen F. Austin was the final non-conference weekend series of the season for the Gauchos and after two hard fought victories to open the series No. 19 ranked UCSB imposed its will in Sunday’s finale.

 “We didn’t score a little bit early and (Boone) continued to get zeroes and I think it took some pressure off the offense so they didn’t feel like they had to score ten (runs) today,” said UCSB head coach Andrew Checketts.